latricemp711/T1059-Command-and-Scripting-Interpreter/README.md

 Further investigation uncovered a PowerShell **Invoke‑WebRequest** command (Event ID 8408) used to download AutoIt‑v3‑setup.exe from a public URI.
 This download enabled the installation of AutoIt, which subsequently executed the malicious calc.au3 script, demonstrated by the calculator application launching on the VM.

 Additional threat‑hunting using DeepBlueCLI revealed **thousands of brute‑force attempts** beginning November 15th, targeting common administrative usernames such as *admin*, *ADMIN*, and *ADMINISTRATOR*.
 These attempts indicate that the disabled firewall and the malicious web‑request activity created an exploitable entry point for attackers.

-### **Containment and Recovery**
-The compromised VM was isolated using Microsoft Defender to prevent further lateral movement or external communication.
-All relevant evidence—including IP addresses, PCAP files, logs, and file hashes (e.g., calc.au3.exe)—was collected to support remediation efforts and potential legal action.
-The next steps involve full eradication of malicious components and restoration of the system to a secure state.

----

 ---